I’m an experienced UX consultant based in Copenhagen. I help imagine, create & refine digital user experiences.

 Some of my clients:

-Unity Technologies, Danish Business Authority, Ekstra Bladet, Danish Agency for Digitisation, Lederne, DFDS.
+Unity Technologies, Danish Business Authority, Ekstra Bladet (a news paper), Danish Agency for Digitisation, Lederne (a union), DFDS (a global shipping company).

 People also call me: Service Designer, User Experience Specialist, UX Strategist, User Researcher, Usability Specialist, UX Designer or Information Architect.